 The "physical communications" occur in a network that has a format similar to the one represented in Figure 4.3(a).
 However, a congestion control protocol establishes direct communications between the source nodes and the intermediate nodes that manage the respective links.
 Therefore, the communication network it considers is actually the one represented in Figure 4.3(b).
 This network is constructed as follows: each link l, which we assume is unidirectional for the sake of simplicity, has a node associated (in Figure 4.3(b), a circle node), and each source s has also a node associated (in Figure 4.3(b), a square node); the recipient nodes are not considered in this new network.
 If link l is used in the route assigned to source s, the nodes representing link l and source s are connected to each other.
 Figure 4.3(b) shows the network obtained from Figure 4.3(a) by considering only the links marked with capacities.
 The way this network is constructed makes it automatically bipartite.
-In the model considered here, the intermediate node having link l as output manages $\lambda_l$ .
-For example, node $n_2$ in Figure 4.3 manages both $k_2$ and $k_3$ .
-Note that each communication occurring in the network of Figure 4.3(b) corresponds to an arbitrary number of communications in the original network of Figure 4.3(a).
-Regarding problem (4.12), it can be written as (P) with the function at node p given by where $i{\mathbb{R}^+}(\cdot)$ is the indicator of the set of the nonnegative real numbers, and the variable is $\lambda = (\lambda_1, \dots, \lambda_L)$ .
+In the model considered here, the intermediate node having link l as output manages λ_l .
+For example, node n_2 in Figure 4.3(b) corresponds to an arbitrary number of communication occurring in the network of Figure 4.3(a).
+Regarding problem (4.12), it can be written as (P) with the function at node p given by where $i{\mathbb{R}^+}(\cdot)$ is the indicator of the set of the nonnegative real numbers, and the variable is $\lambda = (\lambda_1, \ldots, \lambda_L)$.
 The variable in this case is star-shaped.
 The algorithm we propose for (P) can then be used to inspire a new congestion control protocol.
-However, it has a disadvantage with respect to gradient-based algorithms: while gradient-based algorithms can work with implicit communication, due to their linearity, the algorithm we propose requires explicit communication between each each source and all the intermediate nodes along its route.
+However, it has one disadvantage with respect to gradient-based algorithms: while gradient-based algorithms can work with implicit communication, due to their linearity, the algorithm we propose requires explicit communication between each each source and all the intermediate nodes along its route.